emard/ulx3s/doc/MANUAL.md

 or [FT2232 breakout board from DangerousPrototypes](http://dangerousprototypes.com/docs/FT2232_breakout_board) are recommended.
 FT2232 based JTAG is very fast, compatible and works with Lattice Diamond native programmer.

+# Programming over USB port "US1"

+Factory default (empty) onboard FT231X has to be initialized in order to be autodetected by "ujprog" or "FleaFPGA-JTAG" use ftx_prog.

+This needs to be done only once and board will remember it after power down.
+Settings enable max USB power consumption of 500mA set autodetectable product/manufacturer name of FT231X chip, serial number, set proper USB-serial activity LED and sets CBUS line to wake up board when FT231X is enumerated by host computer (PC).

+    ftx_prog --max-bus-power 500
+    ftx_prog --manufacturer "FER-RADIONA-EMARD"
+    ftx_prog --product "ULX3S FPGA 12K v3.0.3"
+    ftx_prog --new-serial-number 120001
+    ftx_prog --cbus 2 TxRxLED
+    ftx_prog --cbus 3 SLEEP

+Optionally you can change "45K" to "25K" or "12K" in regard with FPGA chip size.
+Re-plug the USB and it will appear as new name which can be autodetected with USB-serial JTAG tool.

+If running linux, some udev rule is practical in order to allow non-root users (in given example, members of "dialout" group) access to the USB-serial JTAG:

+    # file: /etc/udev/rules.d/80-fpga-ulx3s.rules
+    # this is for usb-serial tty device
+    SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", \
+      MODE="664", GROUP="dialout"
+    # this is for ujprog libusb access
+    ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", \
+      GROUP="dialout", MODE="666"

 "ujprog" tool acceps BIT or SVF files for uploading to the FPGA SRAM.
 Upload to onboard FLASH can't be yet done by "ujprog"